 No matter if you have a C-section, an epidural or go naturally any birth experience is a beautiful one.
 If you are not planning on going naturally that is okay! you can still use these tips to help you prepare!

-Below are sometimes to help you when you are in labor!
+Below are some times to help you when you are in labor!

 Labor Produce and Encourages Oxytocin

 Oxytocin is a hormone that helps to move labor along which is a great thing! without it, labor would be very challenging.
-Sometime when labor is just beginning and you rush to the hospital labor can stop and then you are sent home which is very frustrating.
+Sometimes when labor is just beginning and you rush to the hospital labor can stop and then you are sent home which is very frustrating.

 If you are taking the natural route staying home as long as possible before heading to the hospital will make it so the hospital staff will not try to intervene.